 Early in the fight, it appeared as if Napoles might indeed require outside assistance, as in the first minute his right eye split open.
 Backus’ right jab was catching Napoles with surprising regularity, as Napoles stayed in range after punching for some reason, rather than stepping to the side or away.
 Napoles’ sharp but winging shots were catching Backus early too, however, and the champion’s face was reddened as a result.
 Though there wasn’t any actual brawling, the introduction period was cut short as well, and round two continued with both fighters landing stinging shots.
 More measured was Napoles’ pace, until the final minute, which featured a great sequence of punch-trading.
 Napoles, peering through a crimson veil, got the better of it and inflicted a cut near Backus’ left eye before the bell.

-Backus had figured out the range for Napoles’ hooks to the sideburns, so in round three Napoles used jabs and lead right hands to stave off Backus’ rushes, puff up his right eye, and wrest control of the fight.
+Backus had figured out the range for Napoles’ hooks to the sideburns, so in round three Napoles used jabs and lead rights to stave off Backus’ rushes, puff up his right eye, and wrest control of the fight.
 Afterward, Napoles said, “I think I solved his style about the third round.”
-More right hands and jabs in round four proved that he had, and the movement from Napoles became more subtle and shifty, making most of what Backus chucked fall well short, even though the Cuban’s bad cut reopened.
+More rights and jabs in the fourth proved he had, and the movement from Napoles became more subtle and shifty, causing most of what Backus chucked to fall short, even though the Cuban’s bad cut reopened.
 But Dundee controlled the bleeding, which meant Napoles had time to figure out the distance, which he did.